zolyfarkas/service-schema/README.md

  6) Enhanced decimal logical type support, where JSON serialization is a proper number. (not bytes/string)

+ 7) json_record and json_array logical type support.

+ 8) @deprecated support for record and fields.

  [ ![Download latest](https://api.bintray.com/packages/zolyfarkas/core/avro/images/download.svg) ](https://bintray.com/zolyfarkas/core/avro/_latestVersion)

 This fork is published to bintray, and you can use it by adding the repositories: